 Editor - Live Journalism, The Wall Street Journal - NY

-You will work on ways to extend our events to new audiences-from creating stories ahead of a conference to identifying new session formats and demos to present to our audience.
+You will work on ways to extend our events-from creating stories ahead of a conference to identifying new ideas or demos to present to our audience.
+This role will be key to agenda development.

-He or she will work within the newsroom to develop content and visuals for conversations that take place onstage, and will be expected to also source, build, own, and manage relationships with business, culture, social and political leaders featured at Journal gatherings.
+This editor will develop content and visuals for conversations that take place onstage, and will also build, own and manage relationships with business, culture, social and political leaders featured at Journal gatherings.
+And, you'll work on event strategy: the people, themes and topics we present, and how to continue the conversation post-event.

 This position requires creativity and organization in equal measure.